Find out the initial data:

 At the moment, the Internet provides an extensive amount of useful information for genealogy studies.
 An increasing number of sources are provided in digital format either as digitized original material or various databases.

 The National Archives digitizes its material according to its microfilming and digitalization program.
 You may study digitized documents in the Digital Archive.
 It contains the General Register of Settlement in Finland (only in Finnish), census lists, land title registers and maps of the survey administration, among other items.

-You can look up information about the National Archives’ records in the Astia online service and the Vakka and Aarre collection databases.
+You can look up information about the National Archives’ records in the Astia online service (only in Finnish) and the Vakka and Aarre (only in Finnish) collection databases.
 Astia is a digital online service for searching records, placing orders and making inter-library loans.
 With the service, you can also issue report and facsimile orders and browse public digitised documents.
 Astia obtains its data from the VAKKA archival database and from the Digital Archives but not from the Aarre Archival Register.

 Vakka covers the collections of the National Archives, whereas Aarre covers the collections of the Finnish Defence administration.

-For more information about the databases and tools of the National Archives for using archival material, see the Databases and directories section.
+For more information about the databases and tools of the National Archives for using archival material, see the Records section.

 Other websites of interest to genealogists: